galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 ### Process the alternative assembly

 Now we should repeat the same procedure with the alternate contigs generated by hifiasm.
-In that case, we should start by merging the merging the `Alternate haplotype contigs` generated in the previos step and the `Alternate contigs FASTA` file.
+In that case, we should start by merging the merging the `Alternate haplotype contigs` generated in the previous step and the `Alternate contigs FASTA` file.

 > ### {% icon hands_on %} Hands-on: Merge the purged sequences and the Alternate contigs
 >
 > 1. {% tool [Concatenate datasets](cat1) %} with the following parameters: